Bethel-Hanberry Administrative Team

 Dr. Hamilton earned a Bachelor of Arts degree in English from South Carolina State University.
 She continued her education to earn a Master of Arts degree in Elementary Education, Master of Education degree in Educational Administration, and her doctoral degree in Curriculum and Instruction with a focus on Educational Technology all from the University of South Carolina.
 Dr. Hamilton earned her National Board Certification while teaching in Charlotte, NC and has since re-certified as a National Board for Professional Teaching Standards teacher.

-She is married with one son and one daughter; who are both Richland Two students.
 When there is spare time to be found, Dr. Hamilton enjoys reading, traveling, shopping, and spending time with family and friends.
-She is currently spending a lot of her time assisting her oldest with completing college applications, preparing for college, and navigating this very special time in the midst of a national pandemic.
-A favorite quote of Dr. Hamilton’s is, “What sculpture is to a block of marble, education is to the soul” - Joseph Addison and this quote is a strong guiding force in both her personal and professional lives.
-Dr. Hamilton is excited to be joining the Bethel-Hanberry family and looks forward to building meaningful partnerships with its students, staff, family, and community members.
+A favorite quote of Dr. Hamilton’s is, “What sculpture is to a block of marble, education is to the soul” - Joseph Addison.
+This quote is a strong guiding force in both her personal and professional lives.
+Dr. Hamilton is excited to be a member of the Bethel-Hanberry family and looks forward to building meaningful partnerships with its students, staff, family, and community members.